dallinwebb/academic-kickstart/content/project/tt_board_games/index.md

 <br>

-Hmm, 504, I'm not familier with it.
+Hmm, 504, I'm not familiar with it.
 Looks like settlers of catan after with a cash system after looking [here](https://boardgamegeek.com/image/2703890/504).
 Probably very complicated.

 Now on to the data manipulation.
-I'll use `strsplit()` in a `mutate()` to serparate the categories and puts each of them into a nested tibble.
+I'll use `tidyr::separate_rows()` to separate the categories and puts each of them into their own row.

 ```r